igor9007/datedropper-javascript/README.md

 # datedropper-javascript
 Web date/time dropper.
-Composite web app from https://felixg.io/products/datedropper-javascript and https://github.com/weareoutman/clockpicker .
+It's composite web app from https://felixg.io/products/datedropper-javascript and https://github.com/weareoutman/clockpicker .
 I've created it for using in Telegram WebApps